This post contains affiliate links. Please see our disclosure policy.

 • Bulk Ferment:

-Once you've finished your stretch and folds, place the cling film or damp tea towel back over your dough and let it rest and ferment.
+Once you've finished your stretch and folds, cover the dough and let it bulk ferment at room temperature until it doubles.
 The time this takes will depend on the temperature in your home. (see notes)

 • Shaping Your Dough: